 The humans started pulling things from under their fur.
 She gasped, amazed at what they all fit under there.
 She would never have guessed!
 The bear man and the wolf started setting up a big white thing.
 A cave?
 They carried a cave with them?
 How amazing!

-She watched in wonder.
-Next, the lynx and deer started pilling up wood.
+She continued watch.
+Next, the lynx and deer started piling up wood.

 “I’m not sure.
 It’s very quiet.
 Almost nonexistent.”
 The Deer answered, pulling out a little block from his pelt.